vitorbritto/workflow-guide/README.md

 # Introduction

 Hello there!
-I'm Vitor Britto, a Full Stack Developer extremely passionate about my work.
-I discovered the world of code almost two decades ago and kept the same passion from the first moment of this discovery.
-I have worked full time as a freelancer for nearly 4 years developing projects for the web, and I focus part of my time on researchs, collaborative projects, personal projects and writing some articles for my blog.

-But, enough about me!
-I would like to present you this project.
+I'm a Software Developer based in Brazil with over 20 years of experience in the software industry.
+I'm passionate about improving skills, learning new technologies, enjoy influencing others and always advocate for technical excellence while being open to change.
+I have strong experience building SaaS applications and developing software products.

 :rocket: Feel free to visit my website: https://vitorbritto.dev